raylaxmidas/WoodsXeroTimeTriggered/WoodXeroTimeTriggered/readme.md

 2. Create a project folder and open this within VS Code.
 3. Go to the Azure Extension.
 4. Under "WORKSPACE Local" click create function.
-5. Select "Timer Trigger", provide a function name, select a trigger cycle with a CRON expression (https://arminreiter.com/2017/02/azure-functions-time-trigger-cron-cheat-sheet/).
+5. Select "Timer Trigger", provide a function name, select a trigger cycle using a CRON expression (https://arminreiter.com/2017/02/azure-functions-time-trigger-cron-cheat-sheet/).
 Note the time trigger cycle can be editted from the function.json file.
 6. Add core Azure packages to the requirements file shown below.
 7. Install requirments using `pip install -r requirements.txt`.
 Ensure the virtual environment is activated before running this command.